vipghn4/knowledge_notes/notes/Mathematics/Probability and statistics/Probability/Expansion/Random fields.md

 * Interpretation: a CRF is an undirected graphical model (i.e. Bayesian network) whose nodes can be divided into exactly two disjoint sets $\textbf{X}$ and $\textbf{Y}$
     * Observed variables: $\textbf{X}$
     * Output variables: $\textbf{Y}$

+**Inference**.
+Basically the same as for an MRF and the same arguments hold

+>**NOTE**.
+For general graphs, the problem of exact inference in CRFs is intractable

+* *Feasibility of CRF inference*.
+There exist special cases for which exact inference is feasible
+    * If the graph is a chain or a tree, message passing algorithms yield exact solutions

+        $\to$ The algorithms are analogous to the forward-backward and Viterbi algorithm for the case of HMMs
+    * If the CRF only contains pair-wise potentials and the energy is submodular, combinatorial min cut/max flow algorithms yield exact solutions
+    * If exact inference is impossible, several algorithms can be used to obtain approximate solutions

+Loopy belief propagation
+Alpha expansion
+Mean field inference
+Linear programming relaxations

 **Parameter learning**: $\theta$ is learned by maximizing $P(Y_i|X_i; \theta)$ (i.e. maximum likelihood learning)